 Polihale Beach is known for its 7-mile stretch of white sand beach and hot cloudless days, Polihale is the spot to dry out when the rains come.
 Framed by the west end of the Na Pali cliffs, sweeping sand dunes and a Ni'ihau capped ocean, Polihale Beach can be a breath-taking experience.
 It is Hawaii's biggest gold-sand beach with amazing sunsets over Ni‘ihau island.
 This beach has extremely strong currents, a dangerous shore break, patchy sharp coral and in a remote location, so there is no rescue support due to its remote location.
 Things to do at Polihale Beach: swimming, surfing, body boarding, fishing, paddling, beach walks, and great for families.

 Let’s play.
 On the island of Oahu, learn to ride the waves in Waikiki where surfing was born or catch a big-wave surf meet on Oahu’s famed North Shore.
 Between sunrise and sunset, you’ll have hours to explore the hottest farm to table restaurants, browse the latest designer and local fashions, check out the urban art scene in Chinatown or stroll into Hawaii’s history at Iolani Palace.
 When the sun goes down, the “Heartbeat of Hawaii” awakens to a new beat, and it’s time to put on your dancing shoes.
+Start planning your Oahu vacation by visiting our Oahu travel guide here.
 Here is a list of the best Oahu Beaches:

 Waimanalo Beach is massive – nearly 4 miles long.
 The beach park segment is located in the middle of the bay.
 The northern section is known as Bellows beach and used to be part of an air force base that has now closed down (used as a vacation spot for the military).
 The ocean here is rougher than Kailua Bay just to the north, making it less suitable for inexperienced swimmers, but the boogie boarding tends to be better.
 Despite less than ideal swimming conditions, the size, scenery, sand, and beautiful ocean colors make Waimanalo a great beach.
 This can be a fun area to jump into the waves, and bodysurf or boogie board back to shore.
 It’s a perfect area for beginners, the kids and anyone looking to play around in the friendly surf.
 Waimanalo facilities include: clean bathrooms, beach showers, benches, tables under trees, camping by permit and a free parking lot.